ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how media shapes reality (and how we fall for it)
+   - Exploring why media doesn't show reality — it manufactures it
    - Finding the satirical angle
    - Making it relatable and timeless